mmalcek/sqlStat/README.md

 port: 1433 # port number
 user: myUser # user name (If empty string, Windows authentication is used)
 password: MySuperSecretPassword # password
-outputPath: # output path for the generated files (If empty string, the files are generated in the current directory)
+outputPath: # output path for the generated file "results.xlsx" (If empty string, the files are generated in the current directory)
 outputDateMark: false # add date mark to the output file names
 ```